-- Applicant: one Ontario-based, small-to-medium sized enterprise (SME) with fewer than 500 employees with a validated product/service ready to demonstrate (the “disruptor”)
+- Applicant: one Ontario-based, small-to-medium sized enterprise (SME) with fewer than 500 employees with a validated product/service ready to demonstrate (the “SME”)

-- Project Partner(s): at least one significant, strategic customer/partner with operations in Ontario, intended to be a receptor of the product/service (the “receptor”).
+- Project Partner(s): at least one significant, strategic customer/partner with operations in Ontario, intended to be a Strategic Partner of the product/service (the “Strategic Partner”).

 B. How Funding Works

-- One award is allowable per disruptor company during the program lifetime.
+- One award is allowable per SME company during the program lifetime.

 Flow of Funds

-Successful applicants (disruptors), must execute OCE’s standard Funding Agreement within 30 days of notification of award.
-An executable copy of the agreement will be generated through OCE’s online system and sent to successful applicants and their partners upon project approval only.
+Successful applicants must execute OCE’s standard Funding Agreement within 30 days of notification of award.
+An executable copy of the agreement will be generated through OCE’s online system and sent to successful applicants upon project approval only.

-- Upon successful execution of the Funding Agreement, 25 per cent of funds will be released directly to the disruptor company.
-The remaining funding will be released to the disruptor company on a claims and reimbursement model for eligible expenses.
+- Upon successful execution of the Funding Agreement, 25 per cent of funds will be advanced directly to the applicant company.
+The remaining funding will be released to the applicant on a claims and reimbursement model for eligible expenses.
 Claims can be made when submitting interim report(s), and the final report, required at the end of the project.
 More information on reporting in section E. Project Reporting and Claims Requirements.

-- As funding will be released directly to the disruptor company, the disruptor company will be responsible for reimbursing the other partner(s), if necessary.
+- As funding will be released directly to the applicant SME, the SME company will be responsible for reimbursing the other partner(s), if necessary.